 What are reproduction clothes, and are they a good fashion choice for vintage-loving fashionistas?
+It’s Goodwood Revival in The united kingdom today.
+The iconic mechanical overall is very popular at Goodwood.

 Reproduction clothing refers to clothing that is made today, often using modern techniques and sizing but looks like clothing from another era.
 You can get all sorts of vintage reproduction clothing, from outerwear to lingerie.
 Most brands tend to focus on styles from the late forties, the fifties and the early sixties.
 However, as reproduction clothing becomes more popular, you can expect to see a more diverse range of styles.
 So why is reproduction clothing becoming more common?
 And why bother when there are still lots of great vintages finds out there?